Tech writers can code too

 There are a few new things going on here:

-$ gawk --csv -f datacenters.awk in.csv
+$ gawk --csv -f datacenters.awk input.csv

 There's a data centre ready to serve storage,

-compute, and databases for our customers
+compute, and fresh donuts for our customers

 around the globe: